Troubleshooting: Fixing Issues and Avoiding Traps

 By organizing the key activities in your product, you’ll start to see patterns in value you might not have picked up on otherwise, and that’s a good start.

+To jump-start your North Star process, it’s useful to capture your existing shared understanding of your customer experience.
 It’s even better to include existing research that you may have already done, or to follow up with additional research to understand what your users really value.
 As Tristan says, “By organizing the key activities in your product, you’ll start to see patterns in value you might not have picked up on otherwise, and that’s a good start.”

 For many products, some key value exchanges happen outside the actual product—for example, the concert-goer arriving at their chosen seat is a key value exchange for a ticketing app.
 Don’t exclude these important stories just because they don’t occur within the product itself.
 You may also find yourself guessing about the customer journey, or using an idealized version of the journey.
 This is a good signal to either do a bit more research, or to make those assumptions explicit (e.g. “We’re not exactly sure if this is what our customers are doing, but this is our best guess at the moment”).